Joint Car Insurance: Should You Combine Policies With Your Spouse?

 Does getting married automatically lower my car insurance?

 Not automatically — you need to notify your insurer and update your policy after getting married.
 Once updated, most drivers see a reduction of 5–15% in their premiums due to the lower statistical risk associated with married drivers.
 If you and your spouse decide to combine onto one policy, multi-car discounts can push your savings even higher.
-The exact amount depends on your insurer, your state, and both drivers' profiles.
+Keep in mind that Michigan, Hawaii, and Massachusetts restrict the use of marital status as a rating factor, so drivers in those states may see little or no marriage discount.

 Can domestic partners get a joint car insurance policy?

-Yes, most major insurers allow domestic partners to share a joint car insurance policy as long as they live at the same address and share access to the vehicles.
+Yes, most major insurers allow domestic partners to share a joint car insurance policy as long as they live at the same permanent address and share access to the vehicles.
 You may need to provide documentation proving cohabitation, such as a joint lease or utility bill.
 Some insurers offer the same discounts to domestic partners as married couples, while others may not — so comparing quotes across multiple carriers is strongly recommended.
+Both partners must also reside in the same state for a joint policy to be available.

 What happens if my spouse has a bad driving record — should we still combine?